sokkphoto/qc/TrendGrid/trendgrid.md

 + store list of openEntries with each short & long

---- v2 ---
++ added max-open

-- liquidate if maxOpenTrades reached
+- try: liquidate if maxOpenTrades reached if trend reverses, open new grid

-- if trend reverses, open new grid
+- try: liquidate if in profit by n pips